arvigeus/AZ-204/Questions/Functions.md

 ---

 Question: In your e-commerce system, you've built two Azure Functions to handle order processing and retrieval.
-The `OrderProcessingFunction` is triggered when an order is placed by a customer.
+The `OrderProcessingFunction` is triggered when an order is placed by a customer via an Azure Service Bus queue.
 The details of this order are then processed and stored into a cloud storage system for later reference.
 Configuration for the service is stored into Cosmos DB database.
 The `OrderRetrievalFunction` is invoked on-demand via a web request, which fetches and returns the previously stored order details.

-Given this setup, which triggers and bindings would you use in the `OrderProcessingFunction`?
-There may be more than one correct answer.
+Which triggers and bindings would you use in the `OrderProcessingFunction`?

 - [x] ServiceBus trigger binding
 - [ ] HTTP trigger binding